celo-org/celo-monorepo/packages/docs/celo-holder-guide/voting-validators.md

 Validators play a critical role in the Celo protocol, determining which transactions get applied and producing new blocks.
 Selecting organizations that operate well-run infrastructure to perform this role effectively is essential for Celo's long-term success.

-The Celo community makes these decisions by locking CELO tokens and voting for [Validator Groups](../celo-codebase/protocol/proof-of-stake/validator-groups.md), intermediaries that sit between voters and Validators.
+The Celo community makes these decisions by locking CELO and voting for [Validator Groups](../celo-codebase/protocol/proof-of-stake/validator-groups.md), intermediaries that sit between voters and Validators.
 Every Validator Group has an ordered list of up to 5 candidate Validators.
 Some organizations may operate a group with their own Validators in it; some may operate a group to which they have added Validators run by others.

 ## Validator Elections